SajeYrid/python/UPDATE PLANS.md

         Attempting to equip an item you already have equipped should say "You already have (ITEM) equipped.)
         If an item isn't equippable or the item isn't in their inventory/doesn't exist, it should say "You can't equip (ITEM)" or "You don't have (ITEM) yet (even if it isn't a real item)"
         If the item that is equipped ends up being used up (like the crowbar breaking in a room if that ever happens), that item should be replaced by nothing in the equip menu.
-    Add the ability to check yourself by saying "check me" or "check myself" or "check self".
-It should list this. look around ('look' should also initiate this command) YOU
-      CURRENT HP: {plyhealth}
-      ATTACK: {plyattack}(atk_item)
-      DEFENSE: {plydefense}(def_item)
+    Checking Yourself should also:
+      Disply what item you have next to your attack and defense stats like this attack = 2 (Crowbar)
+        defense = 1 (Nothing)
-      EXTRA INFO BASED ON WHAT IS GOING ON, SUCH AS:
+      DISPLAY EXTRA INFO BASED ON WHAT IS GOING ON, SUCH AS:
         Area 1 (Unbroken Door): Trying to investigate this strange door that they found.
         Area 1 (Broken Door): Certified Door Breaker Area 2 (V O I D): Has no idea what they are getting themselves into. stuff like this y'know.

 Area 1 (Unbroken Door)
-  Trying to perform actions on the key such as 'throw key', 'punch key', 'fight key' should initiate the same command as 'take key'
+  SUGGESTION: The key command of your hand phasing through the key should activate if 'key' is included in the command the player gives rather than needing the specific 'take key' command.
   Door Fight:
     NONE